HugoMatilla/hugomatilla.com/src/content/web/projects/scondooiOS.md

 ---
 ![scondoo iOS](../imgs/scondooiOS.gif)

--This was a prove of concept of writting the scondoo iOS app from scratch.
-I used RXSwift, CoreData and MaterialDesign, following the same architecture I used in the Android version.
-Reactive Database as Single Source of truth.
+This was a proof of concept.
+Writting a new scondoo iOS app from scratch.
+I used RXSwift, CoreData, MVVM and MaterialDesign, following the same architecture I used in the Android version.
+MVVM which uses cases where observing Database queries.

+<p>&nbsp;</p>

--The main scondoo features where done.
+The main scondoo features where done.
 List, detail, login, and redeem a voucher.

+<p>&nbsp;</p>

--Unfortunately it was not released.
+Unfortunately, it was never released.